-A shift from the status quo would require the same level of innovation and ecosystem backing we have seen for the internet, software and technology economy over the last 30-40 years to go into climate tech.
+A shift from the status quo would require the same level of innovation and ecosystem backing to go into climate tech that we have seen for the internet, software and technology economy over the last 30-40 years.

 Global-Tech now makes 15.5% of the global GDP, just above the Oil Economy at 12%.
 The resulting digital economy has almost doubled in size since 2000.

 A powerful by-product of the internet and technology boom has been the abundance of data generated.
-More than 100 TB of satellite data alone is generated per day (DCF) and with less than 1% of the world's data analyzed, a whole new frontier of possibilities open up.
+More than 100 TB of satellite data alone is generated per day (DCF) and with less than 1% of the world's data analyzed, a whole new frontier of possibilities has opened up.

 Jamnagar Refinery, India's pride

 Though India is not home to large crude oil resources, it has marked its place in the oil economy via its refining capabilities.
 The Jamnagar refinery, set up by Reliance Industries in Gujarat was commissioned in 1999, 20 years prior to the inception of Blue Sky and is currently the world's largest refinery.
 With data being the new oil, our vision is to build the world's largest Geospatial Data Refinery.

 The challenges in the data value chain do not lie in the exploration, generation and collection of data, rather the refining and distribution capabilities.
 Further, as seen in the case of Jamnagar, the downstream space economy is potentially much more valuable than upstream.

 Over the last 5 years, there have been significant developments in cloud-computing and AI.
 The Indian ecosystem has an abundance of young tech talent; which gives an India-origin company a great chance to leverage the advancement in the tech infrastructure and succeed in the downstream space sector.